turingschool/mod-0-project-fe/section2/reflection.md

 2. In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

-- One way i believe i've demonstrated this "Growth Mindset" is by applying to Turing.
+- One way i believe i've demonstrated this `Growth Mindset` is by applying to Turing.
 At first, i was content with my degree in chemistry and becoming a pharmacy tech.
 But as i worked and got my paychecks... i realized i wasn't happy and not making enough to support a future i would want to have.

-Examples: Move out, get a house, eat luxurious food, buy all the anime figures i want.
+**Examples**: Move out, get a house, eat luxurious food, buy all the anime figures i want.

 My family urged me to look into Turing and i finally decided that if i wanted to make a better future for myself, i would need to better myself by learning a new skill that could pave my way.

 - One way i don't demonstrate this mindset is when i start comparing myself to others.
 I see how smart my cohort is and I start to ask myself if i'm really capable.
-The answer is YES since we're all learning but i'm still trying to get my mind to be more accepting of that belief.
+The answer is **YES** since we're all learning but i'm still trying to get my mind to be more accepting of that belief.

 3. In this section, we removed some of the supports that you had in Section 1.
 We didn't give the directions for how to run a file in node and made some directions a bit more vague, intentionally.
 How did that feel?
 What was uncomfortable about it?
 How did it support your learning?